mahan-hosseini/AutoGaitA/README.md

 It is strongly recommended that a separate virtual environment for AutoGaitA is created (note that the approach below creates the virtual environment to your current directory):

-- Create the virtual environment
+- Create the virtual environment:
     - `python -m venv env_gaita`

 - After creation, activate the virtual environment via: